-The European Jewish Congress (EJC) strongly condemns the terror attack which resulted in three people dead and more than a dozen injured outside the Houses of Parliament in London today.“We strongly condemn this cowardly and barbaric terror attack.”
-President of the EJC, Dr. Moshe Kantor, said.
 “This strike, at the heart of democracy, on the anniversary of the Brussels attacks which claimed the lives of 32 people, once again demonstrates that radical extremists continue to have the ability and motivation to commit mass murder in Europe,” EJC President Dr. Moshe Kantor said in the statement.

 “This murderous ideology targets all of Europeans and all of Europe must stand together to fight this scourge.”

 The Community Security Trust, the United Kingdom’s main watchdog group on anti-Semitism, called on the Jewish community to be “calm, vigilant and to cooperate with security measures,” a spokesman told the London-based Jewish Chronicle.
 The CST said there is not believed to be any immediate threat to the community.

 Additional police patrols were visible in London neighborhoods with large Jewish populations, such as Stamford Hills.